Take the First Step Toward Your Welding Career Now!

 There is a high need for welders as our nation’s infrastructure ages.
 Most welding jobs are found in the manufacturing sector with a concentration in transportation equipment, fabricated metal products, agricultural, mining, and farming machinery, and architectural and structural metals manufacturing.

-Top paying states for welders
+Top paying states for welders in 2023

 STATE